-The Lakewood Station District will act as the multi-modal commuter hub of Lakewood and the southern terminus of Sound Transit's commuter rail service.
-The Lakewood Station District is a transit-oriented development cluster surrounding the Lakewood Station preferred site, which is targeted for major urban growth.
-This District will provide a mixture of intensive land uses and activities supportive of direct regional transportation access via the Lakewood commuter rail station and I-5.
+The Lakewood Station District is the multi-modal commuter hub of Lakewood and the southern terminus of Sound Transit's commuter rail service.
+The Lakewood Station District Subarea is a transit-oriented development cluster surrounding the Lakewood Station.
+This subarea will provide a mixture of intensive land uses and activities supportive of direct regional transportation access via the Lakewood commuter rail station and I-5.
 It functions as an overlay providing additional development standards to foster a high quality, pedestrian-oriented urban environment including incentives to encourage urban scale growth over the life of this plan.
-The District will accommodate a dense mix of office, retail, and high-density residential uses supported by direct regional transportation access.
+The District will accommodate a dense mix of office, retail, and missing middle and affordable residential uses supported by direct regional transportation access.